 Yellow flames may also occur if the gas-to-air mixture is not balanced.

-Yellow Flame on a Gas Fireplace
+What Does a Orange Flame on a Gas Fireplace Mean?

 Orange flames in a gas fireplace occurs due to incomplete combustion.
 Impurities or additives in the gas can lead to orange flames.